astroDimitrios/git-novice/episodes/08-collab.md

   account, or from GitHub to a different hosting service.
 Or, if we made a typo when adding it!
 - `git remote rename [oldname] [newname]` changes the local alias by which a remote is known - its name.
-For example, one could use this to change `upstream` to `alfred`.
+For example, one could use this to change `upstream` to `mo-eormerod`.

 ::::::::::::::::::::::::::::::::::::::::::::::::::